jomski77/telegram-rag-ai-bot/README.md

 ## Project Structure and Purpose

 - **app.py**:
-    The primary application file responsible for:
+    The Flask application file responsible for:
       - Monitoring all incoming Telegram messages.
-      - Tracking outgoing responses.
       - Displaying interactions on the web interface using Flask-SocketIO.

 - **populate_database.py**: